parinita08/Simple-Website/README.md

 # Simple-Website
 A professional website with HTML5, CSS3, and JavaScript.
+More pages can be added according to the users requirement.

 ## Home Page